natalieagus/50002/docs/Hardware/d_logicsynthesis.md

 >
 > $$\overline{C} \text{ }\overline{B} A$$ means *not C*, *not B*, and *A* combined together as an input to a 3-input AND gate.

-Using these steps, we can come up with the *simplest* (not necessarily the most efficient, cheapest, smallest, etc), most straightforward logic synthesis.

-Notice that if the expression contains many terms summed together, we need bigger OR gate at the output.
-This causes the size of our device to be bigger, and therefore more expensive.
-In the later sections, we learn how to ***reduce*** the boolean expression such that we have less number of terms, and thus are able to synthesize the logic more effectively.
+{:.important}
+By applying the sum-of-products directly with `INV`, `AND` and `OR` gates, we synthesize logic easily, but this is not necessarily the most efficient, cheapest, smallest method available.

 ## [Boolean Algebra Properties](https://www.youtube.com/watch?v=yXBAy432vT8&t=1492s)

+In this section, we learn how to ***reduce*** the boolean expression such that we have less number of terms, and thus are able to synthesize the logic more effectively (cheaper device, smaller in terms of size, use less gates, etc).

-Another tool we need to master before being able to minimise or reduce boolean expression is boolean algebra properties.
-They are useful to manipulate boolean expressions so that we simplify and reduce the terms, while still keeping the logic equivalent.
+Boolean algebra properties are useful to <span class="orange-bold">manipulate</span> boolean expressions so that we simplify and reduce the terms, while still keeping the logic equivalent.

-Here are the simpler boolean algebra properties that we must know before proceeding to a more complex ones:
+Here are some simple boolean algebra properties:

 $$\begin{aligned}
 \text{OR rules: } & a+1 = 1, \\